loomio/loomio-docs/en/src/policy/subscriptions/pricing_faq.md

 ## Subscription Plans
 ### How do I buy a subscription?
 Start a Loomio group (if you have not already done so) from this page: [Try Loomio](https://www.loomio.com/try).
-Your group will start on a 7 day free trial on the service of your choice.
+Your group will start on a 14 day free trial on the service of your choice.

-### Can I upgrade to Loomio Pro after purchasing Loomio Starter?
-You can upgrade at any time and we will automatically apply a prorated credit for any pre-paid subscription fees.

 ### Does my organization qualify for the nonprofit discount?
 Loomio is proud to support nonprofit and member funded organisations.
 These organizations may be eligible to receive 25% to 50% off our plans.